mishal23/mishal23.github.io/src/posts/alexa-fact-skill/index.md

 Sounds pretty cool, right?
 Apart from the T-shirt or Echo Dot, you'll also learn to develop something for voice assistant.
 If this seems like an excellent opportunity, read ahead!

-## What is Alexa, and how does it work?
+## What is Alexa, and how it works

 Alexa is a cloud-based voice service that powers millions of voice experiences in the home.
 Devices Alexa powers include Amazon Echo, Echo Dot, Amazon Tap, and Amazon Fire TV.